ramadatta/CPWorkFlow/Rmarkdown/LitRv_1_Phylogeny_Notes.md

 * **Bayesian posterior probabilities:** A bayesian tree has posterior values but if we can also add bootstrap values for each branch along with posterior values from the newick tree.

+* **Recombination:** SNPs are introduced into a genome when recombination takes place.
+These cause difficulties when generating a phylogeny.
+SO these are usually removed.
+These regions are usually predicted by tools like Gubbins/ClonalframeML and filtered.
+Phandago plots can even visualize the recombination regions in the whole set of genomes.
+For example see [here](https://www.researchgate.net/figure/Inferred-recombination-in-clinical-isolates-of-colistin-resistant-A-baumannii-These_fig1_330892994)